 Simple English definitions for legal terms

-Read a random definition: pooling agreement
+Read a random definition: environmental law violations

 A Section 8 declaration is a statement made by the owner of a registered trademark, confirming that the trademark is currently being used in commerce.
 The owner must provide a sample of the trademark's use.
 This declaration must be filed every five to ten years after the trademark's registration.
 If the owner fails to file the declaration on time, the trademark registration may be cancelled.
 This requirement comes from Section 8 of the Lanham Act.